esphome/esphome-docs/components/display/inkplate6.rst

 All-in-one e-paper display  ``Inkplate 6`` and ``Inkplate 10``.

-Inkplate 6 and Inkplate 10 are powerful, Wi-Fi enabled ESP32 based six-inch e-paper displays – recycled from a Kindle e-reader.
+The Inkplate 6 and Inkplate 10 are powerful, Wi-Fi enabled ESP32 based six-inch e-paper displays – recycled from a Kindle e-reader.
 Its main feature is simplicity.

 Learn more at `Inkplate's website <https://inkplate.io/>`__